 \section{Abstract}

-In this paper, we investigate the problem of routing, rebalancing, and charging for autonomous electric mobility-on-demand systems with respect to traffic congestion.
+In this paper, we investigate the problem of routing, rebalancing, and charging for electric autonomous mobility-on-demand systems concerning traffic congestion.
 We analyze the problem at the macroscopical level and use a volume-delay function to capture traffic congestion.
-To solve this problem, we first formulate an optimization problem for routing and rebalancing.
-Then, we present heuristic algorithms to find the loop of the flow and examine the energy constraints within the resulting loop.
-We impose charging constraints on re-routing problem so that the new solution satisfies the energy constraint.
+To address this problem, we first formulate an optimization problem for routing and rebalancing.
+Then, we present heuristic algorithms to find the loop of the traffic flow and examine the energy constraints within the resulting loop.
+We impose charging constraints on the re-routing problem so that the new solution satisfies the energy constraint.
 Finally, we verify the effectiveness of our method through simulation.